gpt-engineer-org/gpt-engineer/docs/introduction.md

 # Introduction
 GPT-Engineer is a project that uses LLMs (such as GPT-4) to automate the process of software engineering.
 It includes several Python scripts that interact with the LLM to generate code, clarify requirements, generate specifications, and more.

+The repository is written in Python and is publicly available on GitHub.

 <br>

 ## Core Components